victormking/credit_union_growth/README.md

 # 🏦 Credit Union Growth Analytics
 ### End-to-End SQL Marketing & Retention Analysis (DuckDB Project)

+## 🧭 Overview

+This project simulates the **data analytics workflow of a Credit Union Growth Strategy team** — analyzing member acquisition, engagement, and retention using SQL inside **DuckDB**.

+It demonstrates a full **end-to-end analytical process**, from raw CSV ingestion to engineered views, KPI tracking, business insights, and export-ready results.

+The dataset mimics a real-world **member lifecycle and campaign effectiveness environment**, similar to how a marketing analytics or growth team at a financial institution (like Meritrust Credit Union) would operate.

+---
 ---
 <p align="center">
   <img src="https://img.shields.io/badge/DuckDB-ffca28?style=for-the-badge&logo=duckdb&logoColor=000" />